 - DO make sure you undergo a comprehensive eye exam by an optometrist who will measure your eyes and properly fit you for contact lenses.

 - DO get a valid prescription that includes the measurements, expiration date and the contact lens brand name.

 - DO purchase the decorative contact lenses from a reliable retailer (hint: they should demand a prescription.)

 - DO follow the contact lens hygiene directives (cleaning, inserting and removing lenses) provided by your eye doctor.

 - DO make sure to undergo follow-up eye exams as directed by your eye care professional.

 - DON’T ever share contact lenses with anyone else.

 So don’t let an eye infection get in the way of your fun this Halloween.
 Wearing decorative lenses without a valid prescription can result in serious harm to your eyes, which can haunt you long after October 31st.

-Get your comprehensive eye exam and contact lens fitting by an eye doctor in Fresno, Pismo Beach, and Southern California at Dr. Bock Low Vision.
+Get your comprehensive eye exam and contact lens fitting by an eye doctor in Fresno, Bakersfield, and Pismo Beach, California at Dr. Bock Low Vision.